 1. Can I write a legally-binding psychiatric advance directive (PAD)?

 Yes.
-Two Maine laws, the Uniform Health Care Decisions Act and the less protective Medical Treatment of Psychotic Disorders allow you to write instructions about how you would like your mental health treatment to proceed.
-In addition, the Uniform Health Care Decisions Act , which covers all types of health care, including mental health care, allows you to appoint an agent to make health care decisions for you in the event that you become unable to make those decisions yourself.
-The Disability Rights Center of Maine has published a helpful guide to the Uniform Health Care Decisions Act, including forms .
+Two Maine laws, the Uniform Health Care Decisions Act and the less protective Medical Treatment of Psychotic Disorders allow you to write instructions about how you would like your mental health treatment to proceed through an advance health care directive.
+In addition, the Uniform Health Care Decisions Act, which covers all types of health care, including mental health care, allows you to appoint an agent to make health care decisions for you in the event that you become unable to make those decisions yourself.
+Disability Rights Maine (DRM) has published a helpful guide to advance health care directives here.